utilfirst/react-visual-novel/README.md

 ## Quickstart

-This is only a very basic usage example of react-visual-novel.
+This is only a very basic usage example of `react-visual-novel`.
 To see everything that is possible with the library, please refer to a [production demo](https://github.com/yenbekbay/archcode-heritage-novel).

 ```tsx
 import * as assets from 'assets'